Batteries: Do’s & Dont’s

-By following our battery care guide can result in achieving at least 500 cycles, unlike some of our competitors that only run in the region of 300 cycles.
+By following our battery care guide can result in achieving at least 500 cycles, unlike some other brands that only run in the region of 300 cycles.
 We advise you to follow our guide to get the most out of your battery.

 The battery is supplied 80-90% charged.
-Initially, fully charge the battery, then jack up your trolley wheels and run at half speed for half an hour (30 minutes), re-charge and repeat, then fully charge again.
+Initially, fully charge the battery, then jack up your trolley wheels and run the trolley at half speed for 30 minutes, re-charge and repeat, then fully charge again.
 It will be then be ready to use.
 This is not applicable for Hillbilly trolleys as they cut off after a few minutes, so fully charge and use.

 - Your battery will take approximately 9 rounds to run at its optimum performance.

-- Use only chargers designed for golf trolley equipment, not car types as these will not charge to the required voltage level.
+- Use only chargers designed for golf trolley equipment, not cars as these will not charge to the required voltage level.

 - A charger over 5 years old and regularly used will not provide a consistent or adequate charge.